General FAQs

 How does the International Program support women’s empowerment?

 GRID Alternatives actively encourages gender balance in our work.
-Our International Program staff reflect this balance.
-We encourage the communities we work in to have an equal number of women and men on the volunteer local leadership groups formed to manage the solar projects in the communuty, and we encourage women to participate in all aspects of a project.
-In Nicaragua and Nepal, our Women in Solar program offers local women an opportunity to install a solar project with GRID staff.
-During projects we install with international volunteers, we offer opportunities for Nicaraguan woman to install the solar installation with the group.
+Our International Program team reflects this balance.
+We encourage the communities we work in to have gender balance in the local leadership groups formed to manage the solar projects in the community, and we encourage women to participate in all aspects of a project.
+Our Women in Solar program offers local women an opportunity to install a solar project with GRID.
 These opportunities give women interested in, or already working in, the renewable energy industry a chance to gain more hands-on solar installation experience.
 Additionally, our solar home systems, improved cookstoves, and water projects save women time and improve the air, water and lighting quality of their homes.
 GRID actively seeks out projects that are women-led and that benefit women directly.

 Is there any income generation from the systems?

-For projects installed on community buildings, like schools and health clinics, communities can offer new services for a fee and can hold celebrations and raffles to raise funds for ongoing support of those projects.
+For projects installed on community buildings, like schools and health clinics, communities can offer new services for a fee and can hold celebrations and raffles to raise funds for ongoing maintenance.
 Some communities have raised funds that they then use to offer micro-loans to community members.

 Do you provide communities with computers or Internet access?